Owner and Head Coach

 She began gymnastics in China at nine years of age and the highlight of her competitive career was taking part in the China Games.

-Annie is coaching the Level 4 Diamonds Development Squad and the Level 5 Sapphires Development Squad in 2018/19.
+Annie is coaching the Level 4 Diamonds Development Squad and the Level 5 Sapphires Development Squad.

 WAG and MAG